 - American Airlines

-- general pattern of American Airlines flights to Europe is usually OK economy award space and poor Business and First Class award space (the exception being these routes in Business Class right now)
+- general pattern of American Airlines flights to Europe is usually OK economy award space and poor Business and First Class award space

 - British Airways

 - Iberia charges moderate fuel surcharges, has great economy award space, and OK Business Class award space as long as you book in advance

 - Airberlin has the best award space of these three partners